ece362-purdue/proton-labs/lab3-timers/README.md

 We're going to change this a little bit from what we had in lab 2.
 - First, make sure to acknowledge the interrupt for ALARM0 on TIMER0.
+    - Look very carefully at how this is done by the appropriate functions.
+Hint: `hw_clear_bits` may not work the way you think it would...
 - Increment the value of `col` first.
     - We initialized `col` to -1 to account for this so that we scan COL3 (GP6) first.
     - Ensure that `col` wraps around to 0 after 3 - your columns pins are from GP6 to GP9.